Writing for Young Readers, MFA

 Write books for young readers in a two-year, low-residency program.
 Study any form and genre, from picture books to young adult novels, nonfiction, graphic novels, and poetry.
 Work one-on-one with award-winning authors.

-Apply Now for Summer 2026
+Apply Now for Spring 2027

 People who want to write for young readers aren't like everybody else.
 You understand how important kids' books are.
 And you've dreamed of writing them — maybe even since you were a child yourself.
 We see you.
 We've been where you are.
 And we want to help you make your dream come true.

-Balance Work and Study
+Can You Balance Work and Study?

 Martha Brockenbrough